zhihaop/abwd-benchmark/README.md

 # abwd-benchmark

-Asynchronous Bulk Write Dispatcher (ABWD) is a asynchronous scheduler that receiveing user request, and batching them together asynchronously.
+Asynchronous Batch Write Dispatcher (ABWD) is a asynchronous scheduler that receiveing user request, and batching them together asynchronously.
 The implementation is [here](https://github.com/taosdata/TDengine/pull/16866).

 ## Dependencies